Jack-Gitter/tunes/README.md

 Make goose-up // runs database migrations against Postgres defined at the environment variable location
 ```

+## Swagger

+In order to easily interface with the Tunes backend API, swagger has been implemented.
+Simply go to http(s)://HOST_NAME:PORT/swagger/index.html
+This will load the swagger webpage where all of the endpoints are accessable.
+In order to start hitting endpoints, the Authorization header must be set
+This can be done by navigating to http(s)://HOST_NAME:PORT/login and logging in with spotify credentials.
+Afterwards, checking the cookies in the browser
+For the ACCESS_JWT cookie.
+Copy this cookie, and navigate back to the Swagger page.
+In the top right, there is a "Authorization" button.
+Click this button
+and insert "Bearer your_copied_token" This will attach the access JWT along in the Authorization header with each request made via Swagger

 # Application Design

 Services, DAOs, interfaces for swapability